hpc-maths/2025-hands-on-samurai/practical_session/01-first-step.md

 samurai provides an easy way to loop over all the cells of the mesh using the `for_each_cell` function, as explained in the [How-to: loop over cells in a samurai mesh](https://hpc-math-samurai.readthedocs.io/en/latest/howto/loop.html).

-We need to pause here to tell you that we love C++ lambdas!
-They are extremely useful for writing concise and readable code.
+Before we continue, let's introduce C++ lambdas, which are essential in samurai for writing concise mesh operations.
+They allow you to write more readable and maintainable code.
 If you are not familiar with them, we recommend taking a look at [Lambda expressions in C++](https://learn.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=msvc-170).
 Don't worry though—we will guide you through the process.

 A lambda is an anonymous function that can be defined inline.
 It can capture variables from the surrounding scope and be passed as an argument to other functions.
 The syntax of a lambda is as follows: